MicrosoftDocs/dynamics365smb-docs/financials/ui-personalize-user-interface.md

 ---
 # Personalizing Pages
 <!--NAV in the Web client-->
-You can customize pages to better suit your daily work by displaying only the information you want - where you want it.
-Depending on the type of page and what it includes, you can change the layout and content, including:
+You can customize pages to better suit your daily work by changing their layout to display only the information you want, where you want it.
+Depending on the type of page and what it includes, you can:

 -   Add, move, and remove fields.